Sue217/EI/README.md

 *North China University of Technology*

 ***Abstract:*** Meta-heuristic algorithms have gained remarkable success in solving complex and large-scale problems.
 However, as the dimension of the problem increases, their elaborate implementations may lead to lower convergence speed and struggle with local optima easily.
 Therefore, it is time-consuming for people to tune for high-dimensional problems.
-The focus of this article is to propose an improved GOA design method by a parallel communication strategy.
-The improved algorithm is validated on widely used benchmark CEC-13 functions in 30-50 dimensions, compared to the original Gannet Optimization Algorithm (GOA) and Particle Swarm Optimization (PSO).
-The outcomes of comprehensive experiments indicate that the parallel method indeed outperforms the compared algorithms in terms of better convergence value and shorter running time in solving high-dimensional problems.
+In this paper, a parallel Gannet Optimization Algorithm (GOA) with two novel communication strategies are proposed, and comparisons with original GOA on 13 100-Dimension benchmark functions are committed.
+Comprehensive experimental results indicate that the improved algorithm outperforms the compared algorithm in better escaping local optima, and shorter running time.

-***Key Words:*** Parallel Gannet Optimization Algorithm, parallel mechanism, communication strategies, CEC2013 benchmark functions.
+***Key Words:*** Gannet Optimization Algorithm, parallel, communication strategies.